Can Yoga Help Crepey Skin? 5 Yoga Poses To Reduce Crepey Neck & Old Lady Arms.

 The Standing Forward Fold (Uttanasana Pose)

-Stand straight with both feet together, firmly planted on the ground.
-Slowly bend forward from the hip, hands pressed to the sides, and exhale as you do so.
-If you are flexible enough, keep the knees straight as you plant both palms on the ground.
-If you experience pain in your muscles or joints when practicing this move, bend the knees slightly to get more comfortable.
+Stand straight with your feet together, firmly on the ground.
+Bend forward from the hip, hands to the sides, and exhale as you go down.
+If flexible, keep your knees straight and plant your palms on the floor.
+If that causes discomfort, bend the knees slightly.

-Allow your head to hang loosely while your palms remain planted on the floor.
-Inhale to raise and lengthen your torso, hold your breath for a few seconds then exhale.
-As blood rushes to your head, it carries oxygen and vital nutrients that nourish your skin cells.
+Allow your head to hang loosely while your palms stay grounded.
+Inhale to raise and lengthen your torso, hold briefly, then exhale.
+As blood rushes toward your head, it brings oxygen and nutrients that nourish your skin cells.

-Research shows that there is a direct correlation between a healthy gut and glowy skin.
-Stress, depression, and anxiety can alter the microbiome in the gut which in turn can trigger skin conditions like acne and seborrheic dermatitis which can worsen the appearance of crepey skin.
+Research shows a connection between gut health and glowy skin.
+Stress, depression, and anxiety can change the microbiome.
+This change can lead to skin issues like acne and seborrheic dermatitis.
+As a result, it may worsen crepey skin.

 The seated twist pose increases circulation to the digestive system and helps reduce gut inflammation.

-To perform this move, start by sitting upright with the legs stretched forward.
-Now, raise the right leg and cross it over the left thigh.
-Sit the right foot flat close to your thigh then twist your upper body towards your right planting your right hand firmly to the ground.
-Raise the left arm then breathe in and out slowly, and deeply, as you enjoy the stretch.
-Do the same on the other side.
+To perform it: sit upright with legs stretched forward.
+Raise your right leg and cross it over the left thigh.
+Plant the right foot flat.
+Twist your torso toward the right, placing your right hand on the ground.
+Raise your left arm and breathe deeply.
+Repeat on the other side.

 Diet plays a big role…